jaanekaraster/30-day-map-challenge-23/README.md

 ![day10 image](https://jaanekaraster.github.io/30-day-map-challenge-23/day10_northamerica/day10.png)

 I mapped US & Canada oil and gas wells and pipelines.
+It was a challenge to get this data as it wasn't all contained within a single source, but the visualization does the job.

 [Felt Map](https://rebrand.ly/90aej2y)